Ask Question

-About Lymphoma > Big Pharma Conspiracy Theory?
+CAM > Big Pharma Conspiracy Theory?

-Last update: 04/07/2010
+Last update: 01/19/2019

 Big Pharma Conspiracy: Are they withholding cures for cancer?

-Here we address the theory that alternative medicine is a legitimate option, equal in plausibility to standard medicine, based on the conspiracy theory:
+Here we address the theory that alternative medicine is a legitimate option, equal in plausibility to standard medicine, based on the conspiracy theory.

 While discovery and marketing of medical products is driven by profit, companies must first prove the agent effective for a specific medical condition, which is a challenging regulatory process, involving investigators, data monitoring boards, and FDA review.
-The process requires controlled studies describing the methods up front, such as the number of patients, the defined medical condition, and how outcomes are measured, both positive and adverse.

 In contrast: Alternative Medicine has no such requirements.
 For example, we have no idea about rates of response or how a response is even defined for a given alternative practice.
 One in a thousand?
 None?
 We must take the practitioners word for it, or take on faith the accuracy and truth of a testimonial.

 Three in five Americans will get a serious cancer - including scientists, medical doctors, regulators, owners of drug companies - including, sadly, their loved ones and children.
+Thus, a conspiracy to hide cures for cancer would require the complicity of medical doctors and experts when their children get cancer.
+Would not the parents with knowledge of the conspiracy relent when their child was diagnosed?
+Silence under such circumstances would be unthinkable, and also criminal.

 The conspiracy theory also does not explain the high cure rate for some cancers (eg. > 80% for Hodgkins disease), and that the majority of childhood cancers are cured.
 Is the conspiracy for some types of cancers and not others?